snoke/symfony-websocket/README.md

 ### Available Events
 - ServerStarted: Triggered when the server is started
 - ConnectionOpened: Triggered when a new connection is established.
-- MessageReceived: Triggered when a message is received.
+- RequestReceived: Triggered when a message is received.
-- CommandReceived: Triggered when a command is received.
 - ConnectionClosed: Triggered when a connection is closed.
 - Error: Triggered when an error occurs.